Doodg/Doodg/README.md

 ## Hey there, I'm Mahmoud Hesham! 👋
-:man_technologist:I'm working as a software engineer .<br>
+:man_technologist: I'm working as a software engineer .<br>
-:man_student:Graduated with Bachelor's degree in 2016.<br>
+:man_student: Graduated with Bachelor's degree in CS.<br>
-:man_student:Got a post graduate Diploma in Business information system in 2018.<br>
+:man_student: Got a Postgraduate Diploma in Business information systems.<br>
-:books:Currently, I preparing for a master's degree.<br>
-:thought_balloon:Feel free to ask  about my stack.<br>
+:thought_balloon: Feel free to ask  about my stack.<br>
-:eyeglasses:I'm looking to contribute to open source projects.<br>
+:eyeglasses: I'm looking to contribute to open-source projects.<br>
-:newspaper:Find more about me  on [LinkedIn](https://www.linkedin.com/in/mahmoud-hesham-421b3270/)<br>
+:newspaper: Find more about me  on [LinkedIn](https://www.linkedin.com/in/mahmoud-hesham-421b3270/)<br>